Grammarly Review [Is It The Best Grammar Tool For Writers?]

-In other words, Grammarly free version is ideal for bloggers and writers with a lean budget.
+In other words, the Grammarly free version is ideal for bloggers and writers with a lean budget.

-Additionally, if you're wondering what you’ll get with Grammarly Premium, apart from the fact that it provides detailed info about each of your grammar mistakes, It equally offers extra writing insights and the ability to set writing goals.
+But is Grammarly Premium worth ponying up the cash for over the free version?
+If you're wondering what more you’ll get with Grammarly Premium that's not included in the free version, apart from detailed info about your grammar mistakes, it also offers extra writing insights and the ability to set writing goals.

-But that’s not all, it also finds and fixes more grammatical errors than the free version.
+But that’s not all; it also finds and fixes more grammar errors than the free version.

 Grammarly recently introduced a business version.
-Apart from the features offered on the premium edition, the business version of Grammarly includes features such as:
+Apart from the features offered on the premium edition, the Grammarly Business version includes features such as:

 - Priority 24-7 email support